In This Article

 Since it's June, we're in the mood to snack on some sweet, succulent pineapple, preferably while lounging in a hammock on a tropical beach.
 Aside from tasting really good, pineapples are also dense in nutrients essential for immune, heart, and digestive health.
 Though it tastes best when freshly sliced at home, pineapple's prickly exterior can intimidate us into opting for a pre-cut packaged version.
 When it comes to navigating the produce aisle at the grocery store or local farmers market, knowing how to pick the right fruit ahead of time makes all the difference.
-And it makes an even bigger difference in the kitchen when you're ready to cook your new purchases.
+And it makes an even bigger difference in the kitchen when you're ready to cook with your new purchases.

-Sniff the Bottom
+Step 1: Sniff the Bottom

-Inspect the Color
+Step 2: Inspect the Color

 A perfect pineapple should have golden skin, but sometimes it can be tricky to tell if it's too ripe since green hues are also healthy.
 Look out for hints of green specks on the flesh of the pineapple, because if it's only yellow and beginning to go brown, that means it's past its prime.
 On the other hand, an entirely green pineapple means it will be a bit too firm.
 The golden rule is to make sure there's enough yellow coloring toward the crown rather than the other way around.

-Feel the Flesh
+Step 3: Feel the Flesh

 You'll know a pineapple is rotten on the inside if the flesh is slightly wrinkly and beginning to shrivel up.
 Sometimes it's less obvious, though, in which case, give it a light tap.
 If it feels mushy at all, then it's probably rotten.
 A mushy consistency shouldn't be mistaken for a flexible fruit, though.
-In other words, if it reacts ever so slightly when you press it, that's a good sign that it is ripe and not too firm to enjoy.
+In other words, if it reacts ever so slightly when you press it, that's a good sign that it is ripe and ready to enjoy.

-The Breakfast or Snack Recipe:
+The Pineapple Breakfast or Snack Recipe: Tropical Smoothie

 This roasted pineapple "milkshake" from The First Mess is packed with healthy ingredients like turmeric, which is an amazing natural anti-inflammatory.
 Just add cinnamon and nutmeg for a spicy, sweet flavor, and then fill it out with creamy almond milk and ice.
 It's the perfect treat to sip poolside for an afternoon snack or enjoy for breakfast before work.

-The Summer Entrée Recipe:
+The Summer Entrée Recipe: Pineapple Tacos

-The Happy Hour and Dessert Recipe:
+The Happy Hour and Dessert Recipe: Piña Colada Pops

 What could be a better way to unwind than by indulging in some piña colada pops?
 This popsicle recipe from Minimalist Baker will hit the spot every time, so it's definitely worth trying at your next happy hour or dinner party.